SENSAAS/sensaas/README.md

 The following example works with 2 files from the directory examples/

 	meta-sensaas.py examples/VALSARTAN.sdf examples/tetrazole.sdf -r 100

+ou may have to run the script as follows:

+	python meta-sensaas.py examples/VALSARTAN.sdf examples/tetrazole.sdf -r 100

 As described in the publication, outputs are: